Respond to Divorce

 We strongly recommend that you talk with a lawyer before filing your response.
 Even if you cannot afford to pay one to handle your divorce for you, a lawyer may advise you about important legal rights your divorce may affect.
 Example: You may have financial rights, such as a share of your spouse’s pension or other property that you could lose if you do not protect those rights in the divorce.

-Make any challenges to the court’s jurisdiction (authority)
+Make any challenges to the court’s authority (jurisdiction) +

 If you think a Washington court does not have authority over you, you must challenge the court's jurisdiction before filing anything with the court.
 This interview does not help you challenge jurisdiction.
 Talk with a lawyer about that issue.
-For help deciding if Washington has jurisdiction over you, talk with a lawyer, or read Ending Your Marriage in Washington - The Basics.
+For help deciding if Washington has jurisdiction over you, talk with a lawyer.

 If you have been served with a motion, get our Responding to Motions for Temporary Family Law Orders or Immediate Restraining Orders packet.
 You may have other, earlier deadlines to respond to those motions.

-Domestic Violence Survivors: If your spouse has a history of physically harming you or the children, or has threatened to do so, or if you are a victim of unlawful civil harassment by the other party, think about filing a petition for an Order for Protection for immediate protection.
+Domestic Violence Survivors: If your spouse has a history of stalking or physically harming you or the children, or has threatened to do so, think about filing a petition for an Order for Protection for immediate protection.
 Orders for Protection offer strong safety restraints.
-Protection order forms are available from the court clerk or from your local domestic violence program, or call the National Domestic Violence Hotline 1.800.799.7233.
+To fill out the forms, use our Get a Domestic Violence Protection Order interview.
+You can also get help from your local domestic violence program or call the National Domestic Violence Hotline 1.800.799.7233.
 Our publication Domestic Violence: Can the Legal System Help Protect Me? has general information.

 Gather all the papers that were served on you.
 You must look at them to answer questions in the interview.